TomZdulski/FUEL-CMS/README.md

     One should be able to login to [FUEL CMS](http://localhost/fuel-oiml/fuel) now.

 2. Adding default language (other than 'english') as default CMS language
-   - Downloaded and installed 'polish' CodeIgniter messages translations from [bcit-ci/codeigniter3-translations](https://github.com/bcit-ci/codeigniter3-translations) into `/fuel/application/language/` directory. (otherwise you'll get 'Unable to load the requested language file: language/polish/pagination_lang.php' error)
+   - Downloaded and installed 'polish' CodeIgniter messages translations from [bcit-ci/codeigniter3-translations](https://github.com/bcit-ci/codeigniter3-translations) into `/fuel/application/language/` directory.
+     (otherwise you'll get 'Unable to load the requested language file: language/polish/pagination_lang.php' error)
    - Downloaded and installed 'polish' FUEL-CMS messages translations for 'fuel' module, from main [FUEL-CMS-Languages](https://github.com/daylightstudio/FUEL-CMS-Languages) repository.
-     (Or (for newest updates for polish language) from my [fork](https://github.com/TomZdulski/FUEL-CMS-Languages)) into `/fuel/modules/fuel/language/` directory.
+     Or (for newest updates for polish language) from my [fork](https://github.com/TomZdulski/FUEL-CMS-Languages) into `/fuel/modules/fuel/language/` directory.
-   - change logged-in FUEL-CMS user language to polish.
-FUEL-CMS texts should now switch to installed language (most of them)
+   - change logged-in FUEL-CMS user language (user account setting), to polish.
+FUEL-CMS texts should now switch to installed language (most of them).
+   -

+3. lorem
+   - lorem

 #### TODO:
 1. lorem
    - lorem

 ***Please ignore this file (README.MD) in Your merges - this one only describes changes in 'opt-in-multi-language' branch.
 Below is its original content.***

 # FUEL CMS
 FUEL CMS is a [CodeIgniter](https://codeigniter.com) based content management system.
 To learn more about its features visit: http://www.getfuelcms.com